mdmtk/docs/edge/source/guide/csp/wifi.md

 Parm name: 2.4GHzChannels

 Description: Enable the specified channels in the 2.4GHz band.
+In most cases, if the 2.4GHZ band is allowed to be used, then the channels in this band that should be used can be determined automatically through negotiation with the Wi-Fi infrastructure.
+However, it may be beneficial to control the channels manually because different channels or sets of channels might be used for different uses.
+It may be preferable to limit the devices to only use certain channels so that other channels are left for other purposes.

 Parm value input rules: